flensrocker/discriminated-unions/README.md

 It will look horrible.
 We will focus on the code, not the UI. 🙈

+At this point I want to shout out a huge "Thank you!" to Bonnie from Tech Stack Nation for introducing me to this domain and encouraging me to implement it by myself!

 ### Core Concepts

 Back to "Make illegal states unrepresentable".